🚎 Tour Maker

 self.create_tour(theme="shepherd")

 You can pass a custom theme to change the look & feel of Shepherd tours.
-Valid themes for Shepherd Tours are dark
+Valid themes for Shepherd Tours are dark, light / arrows, default, square, and square-dark.

 To create a tour utilizing the Bootstrap Tour Library, use one of the following¶